JuliaInterop/NBInclude.jl/README.md

 The goal of this package is to make notebook files just as easy to incorporate into Julia programs as ordinary Julia (`.jl`) files, giving you the advantages of a notebook (integrated code, formatted text, equations, graphics, and other results) while retaining the modularity and re-usability of `.jl` files.

+Note: Scoping rules have changed between Julia 0.6 and Julia 1.0.
+Running a notebook as `@nbinclude(foo.ipynb, softscope=true)` will load notebooks as they work for interactive use in the IJulia kernel ("soft" global scoping, or 0.6-style).
+That flag's default value, `false`, will load notebooks with the "hard" scoping rule of Julia 1.0 (e.g. in `include`); see the [SoftGlobalScope package](https://github.com/stevengj/SoftGlobalScope.jl) for more details.

 Key features of NBInclude are:

 * The path of the notebook is relative to the path of the current file (if any),